-3 Things You Need in an Occupational Medicine Provider
+Why You Need an Occupational Medicine Provider for Work Injuries

 Partnering with your provider will help prepare you and your workforce for work-related injuries before they even occur, so that when they do, you have a process already in place to quickly get your employee on the road to recovery.
-An occupational medicine partner will help you manage the process, facilitating communication between the employer, injured worker, payor, and other stakeholders to drive the case forward.
+An occupational medicine provider will help you manage the process, facilitating communication between the employer, injured employee, payor or third-party administrator (TPA), and other stakeholders to drive the case forward.

 Experience and expertise in occupational medicine.

-Any physician should be able to treat an injured worker, but those trained in occupational medicine can diagnose and treat work-related injuries and illnesses much more effectively.
-Physicians with an expertise in occupational medicine will familiarize themselves with the specific conditions of your workplace to create a practical, effective treatment plan that returns an injured employee to work quickly and safely.
+A clinician trained in occupational medicine can diagnose and treat work-related injuries and illnesses much more effectively.
+Clinicians with expertise in occupational medicine will familiarize themselves with the specific conditions of your workplace to create a practical, effective treatment plan that returns an injured employee to work quickly and safely.

-Occupational medicine physicians are trained to treat injured employees as industrial athletes – starting treatment promptly with an active recovery process.
-An early intervention philosophy for treatment, results in a faster recovery process.
-When physicians meet with patients quickly, they can educate the patient on the benefits of returning to work, preventing potential psychological roadblocks to recovery.
-And the sooner the injured worker sees a doctor, the sooner they can begin treatment, and return to full function sooner.
+Occupational medicine clinicians are trained to treat injured employees as industrial athletes – starting treatment promptly with an active recovery process.
+When clinicians meet with patients quickly, they can educate the patient on the benefits of returning to work, preventing potential psychological roadblocks to recovery.
+And the sooner the injured worker sees a doctor, the sooner they can begin treatment, and the sooner they’ll return to full function.

 A single location for all your needs.